-Pre-K Parents, the online application for the Mobile County Public School System's First Class Pre-K Program will open on February 1, 2017.
+Pre-K Parents, the online application and screening for the Mobile County Public School System's First Class Pre-K Program has closed.
+The following sites will hold an additional screening:

-The Mobile County Public School System's First Class Pre-K will begin accepting online applications February 1 - 28, 2017.
-Please note the sites listed on the application for the screening process during the month of March.
-Select a date and site convenient for you to bring your child for the required screening.
 All students pre-registering should have an original birth certificate.
 Parents/guardians must have a photo ID to pre-register their child and two proofs of residence.
 Students may pre-register for any Pre-K program since all schools do not have Pre-K. Students pre- registering for Pre-K may pre-register for only one site.
 They must reside in a Title I attendance zone in order to pre-register.
-Students pre-registering for Pre-K must be in attendance at pre-registration for an on-site screener.

 If you have any questions or concerns, please call Paula Reese, School-Home- Community Programs Manager, Mobile County Public School System at 221-5218 or email email@example.com.

 Students pre-registering for Pre-K must be four-years old on or before September 1, 2017.
 The following schools have Pre-K sites:

 *Participation in the Pre-K programs located at Magnet School Sites does not automatically place a child in the Magnet program.
 Parents must complete the online application the following year for the child to be included in the selection process for kindergarten at the Magnet School.